This guide will take you through the basics of using Medline (Ovid) and Endnote Online.

 The Ovid Platform (supplied by LWW Wolters Kluwer) make Medline available to the University along with Embase and Psycinfo (pharmacology and psychiatry / psychology emphases respectively).

-From Autumn Term 2021-22, Endnote Online is recommended for students on taught courses at undergraduate or postgraduate level at the University of Birmingham.
-Endnote Online is reference management software enabling storage of journal article and other references, and their subsequent citation in Word documents.
+EndNote Online is recommended for students on taught courses at undergraduate or postgraduate level at the University of Birmingham.
+EndNote Online is reference management software enabling storage of journal article and other references, and their subsequent citation in Word documents.

 Each Part includes a practical activity to reinforce what you have learnt.